AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_gcp_workflow.rst

 Step 3.1.
 Deploy the Aviatrix Transit Gateway with all the required BGP interfaces
 ----------------------------------------------------------------------------------

-- Log in to Aviatrix Controller.
+#.
+Log in to the Aviatrix Controller.

-- Navigate to Multi-cloud Transit -> Setup -> Transit tab.
+#.
+Navigate to Multi-cloud Transit -> Setup -> Transit tab.

-- Set the parameters to deploy the Aviatrix Transit Gateway.
+#.
+Set the parameters to deploy the Aviatrix Transit Gateway.

 +----------------------------------+--------------------------------------------------------------------------------------------------+
 | Cloud Type                       | Gcloud                                                                                           |